darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 # color dimensions and settings

-Many applications, including darktable, call any settings that affect chroma "saturation" (for example, in color balance, "contrast/brightness/saturation").
+Many applications, including Ansel, call any settings that affect chroma "saturation" (for example, in color balance, "contrast/brightness/saturation").
 This is a symptom of software trying to be accessible to non-professionals by using a common language.
 This is misleading, since saturation does exist and is quite different from chroma.
 In addition, many video specifications improperly call chroma "saturation".
-Whenever darktable reuses such specifications, it uses the incorrect term from the specification rather than the proper color dimension term.
+Whenever Ansel reuses such specifications, it uses the incorrect term from the specification rather than the proper color dimension term.